-(We explain function-mapping in the next DCC advice article, #13, which is all about configuring and setting CV's.
+(We explain function-mapping in DCC advice article #13, which is all about configuring and setting CVs.
 We'll base advice there on OUR decoders but it will apply to many brands.
-Of course, some cv numbers may vary, so if setting brands other than DCCconcepts or Zen, check the manual!
+Some CV numbers may vary, so if setting brands other than DCCconcepts or Zen, check the manual!